Home Articles Kinbaku – An Evolving Era – Part 1

 Niches have been created combining rope bondage with yoga, healing, Tantra, meditation or dance.
 Addressing the current hype of self–exploration through esoterism, body awareness and oriental spiritualism, people now start rope bondage to ‘go on an inner journey’ and of course, there are workshops to teach you how to do just that.

 Artists, designers and critics have played a major role in the gradual acceptance of Shibari into mainstream society.
 They were the first to accept it into art and fashion, and Shibari is either considered to be an artform, or at least perceived as a craft interesting to art.
 With increasing frequency, we see crossovers from kink to avantgarde and ultimately pop culture.
-Collaborations with photographers, fashion designers, artists and art schools, etc., have led to interesting fusion projects.
+Collaborations with photographers, fashion designers, video artists and art schools, etc., have led to interesting fusion projects.
 The aesthetics in using rope on a human body also inspired many to edge a little bondage into their work.
 Some pioneers saw art as an opening to make rope bondage visible to a non–kink audience.
-The Royal Academy of Fine Arts in Antwerp have invited me to perform on several occasions and photographs of Wykd Dave's work have been exhibited in The Louvre, Paris.
+The Royal Academy of Fine Arts in Antwerp have invited me to perform on several occasions and photographs of Wykd Dave’s work have been exhibited in The Louvre, Paris.

 Emancipation and gender equality also made its mark on rope bondage and how it is taught.
 Empowerment causes women to take a place equal to men, not wanting to be a victim anymore, but an active partner in a Shibari session.
 The past image of women letting themselves be tortured and sexually abused is contradictory to the yoga–like trends one sees today.